 - No sutures (“key-hole” small incision surgery)

 - No worries – sedation provided by a specialist anaesthetist, if you desire

-Dr Ring specialises in oculoplastic surgery which is the removal of skin tumours of the eyelid and repositioning both upper and lower eyelids as well as management of watery eyes through eyelid or tear duct surgery.
+Dr Ring specialises in oculoplastic surgery, which is the removal of skin tumours of the eyelid, repositioning both upper and lower eyelids, and managing watery eyes through eyelid or tear duct surgery.

-Pterygiums are vascular scars at the inner corner of the eye that cause irritation and can grow across the cornea to affect the vision.
-Nowadays the surgical results are excellent.
+Pterygiums are vascular scars at the inner corner of the eye that cause irritation.
+They can grow across the cornea to affect the vision.
+Nowadays, the surgical results are excellent.

-Extra skin in the upper lids gives rise to heaviness and tiredness and may interfere with patient's field of vision.
-This can be remedied by the removal of tissue from the upper lid - a technique known as blepharoplasty.
-If certain criteria are met, this surgery may be covered by medical insurance.
+Extra skin in the upper lids gives rise to heaviness and tiredness and may interfere with the patient’s field of vision.
+Dr Ring can remedy this by removing tissue from the upper lid – a technique known as blepharoplasty.

-Laser eye surgery, or laser vision correction, involves the use of a laser to change the shape of the surface of the eye, the cornea.
-By altering the shape of the cornea, laser eye surgery can remove any focusing error.
-It corrects Shortsightedness, Longsightedness and Astigmatism.
+Laser eye surgery, or laser vision correction, involves using a laser to change the shape of the surface of the eye, the cornea.
+By altering the shape of the cornea, laser eye surgery can remove any focusing error resulting in independence from glasses.

 It corrects shortsightedness, longsightedness and astigmatism.
 Three techniques are available, PRK, LASIK and SMILE, all of which have their place.